xyu/heroku-wp/README.md

 $ bin/composer update --ignore-platform-reqs
 ```

-To customize the site simply place files into `/public` which upon deploy to Heroku will be copied on top of the standard WordPress install and plugins specified by Composer.
+To add local plugins and themes, you can create ```plugins/``` and ```themes/``` folders inside `/public/wp-content` which upon deploy to Heroku will be copied on top of the standard WordPress install, themes, and plugins specified by Composer.

 Installation
 ------------